-Assembly is held once a week.
+Assembly is held once a week by a teacher.
 A Bible reading and lesson are presented and thereafter notices, awards, etc. are given.
-Any announcements to be made in assembly must be given to the person conducting the assembly (either the Head or a Grade Head) by Friday of the previous week.
+Any announcements to be made in assembly must be given to the person conducting the assembly (either the Head or Head of Department) by Friday of the previous week.
 Pupils are to make extra effort to look their best during assembly.
 Uniforms are checked as pupils leave the assembly.
-Grade 7 Leaders lead an assembly once a term.
-Parliament Assemblies take place once a term.
+Grade 7 pupils present a Bible reading on Worship Wednesdays.